FunkyE9th/Test/docs/BL654DongleLED.md

    - With a text editor, create a file called nrf52840dongle_nrf52840.overlay in the samples/basic/blinky/boards

-   - Copy and paste the code below onto the overlay.
+   - Copy and paste the code below onto the overlay

      ```
      &led0_green{